 True anglers know that there are different types of fishing hooks designed for specific bait.
-If we draw an analogy between fishing and academic writing, we'll understand that hook serves same purpose here and there.
+If we draw an analogy between fishing and academic writing, we'll understand that a hook serves the same purpose here and there.
 In the first case, you need to catch fish.
 And when you are writing an essay, you want to grab your reader's attention.
 There are also different ways to hook readers in various types of papers.

 In this article, we will describe some most popular attention-grabbing techniques.
 You will find out what good hooks for essays are and how to write them.